mattywausb/ElBanquos_kitchentimer/README.md

 * Main display mode shows all timers (no need to push a button to see the timers)
 * wide range of intervals (1 second to 6 days (and thats only a coded limit) )

-## Easy and intuitive 2 Finger Operations
+## Easy and intuitive 2 finger operations
 * Set and start timer
 * Granularity of stepping adapts to total interval (there is normally no need to scroll over every minute, when the interval is more than an hour)
 * Acknowledge alarm